hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/experimental_planning_considerations.md

   - Almost always more biological replicates are better!

-> **NOTE:** The factor used to estimate the depth of sequencing for genomes is "coverage" - how many times do the number nucleotides sequenced "cover" the genome.
-This metric is not exact for genomes, but it works okay.
-It **does not work for transcriptomes** because expression of the genes depend on the condition being studied.
+> **NOTE:** The factor used to estimate the depth of sequencing for genomes is "coverage" - how many times do the number of nucleotides sequenced "cover" the genome.
+This metric is not exact for genomes (whole genome sequencing), but it is good enough and is used extensively.
+However, the metric **does not work for transcriptomes** because even though you may know what % of the genome has trancriptional activity, the expression of the genes is highly variable.

 ## Confounding